ncatlab/nlab-content/pages/992.md

 The [[homotopy category of an (∞,1)-category]] of a stable $\infty$-category is a [[triangulated category]].

 Notice that the definition of triangulated categories is involved and their behaviour is bad, whereas the definition of stable $\infty$-category is simple and natural.
-So the complexity and bad behavior of triangulated categories comes [[decategorification]] of a structure that is natural in [[higher category theory]].
+The complexity and bad behavior of triangulated categories comes from them being the [[decategorification]] of a structure that is natural in [[higher category theory]].

 ## Definition